The Basics: Overview

 - Talk with your child about how to say “no.”

 When should I start talking with my child?

 Start early.
-By preschool, most children have seen adults smoking cigarettes or drinking alcohol, either in real life, on TV, or on the Internet.
+By preschool, most children have seen adults smoking cigarettes or drinking alcohol, either in real life, on TV, or online.

 Here are more reasons to start the conversation early: